shahramyalameha/burai/docs/source/usage/input_editor/geometry.rst

 Aroms
 -----

-Atoms windows shows the coordinate and element of all atom.
+Atoms windows shows the coordinate and element of all atoms.

 .. image:: ../../../img/input_editor/imgCreateJob_Geometry09.png
    :scale: 50 %
    :align: center

 In the case that users select a column in the table of Atomic Configuration, the atom sphere that is selected, changes the sphere of grid mesh.
-|

 .. image:: ../../../img/input_editor/imgCreateJob_Geometry10.png
    :scale: 50 %
    :align: center